GungunGautam/rchat-app/README.md

-# Chat App Using Flask-SocketIO & Deployed in Heroku
+# Chat App Using Flasik-SocketIO & Deployed in Heroku

 ## Introduction
 This is a chat application, implemented using Flask-SocketIO with both the database (PostgreSQL) and the app deployed in Heroku.
 It also has user registration and authentication functionalities.